XRTK/activate-unity-license/README.md

           username: ${{ secrets.UNITY_USERNAME }}
           password: ${{ secrets.UNITY_PASSWORD }}
           # Optional
+          license-type: 'Professional' # Chooses license type to use [ Personal, Professional ]
           serial: ${{ secrets.UNITY_SERIAL }} # Required for pro/plus activations
-          license-type: 'Personal' # Chooses license type to use [ Personal, Professional ]
+          # auth-key: ${{ secrets.UNITY_2FA_KEY }} # required for personal activations
 ```

+### 2FA Auth Key Setup Steps

+To activate new two factor authentication for your Unity account:

+1. Login to Unity account and navigate to `Security`
+2. Click `+` (activate) next to `Two Factor Authentication`
+3. Select `Start setup`
+4. Input password if prompted
+5. Select `Authenticator App` to receive codes, then `Next`
+6. Click `Can't Scan the barcode?`
+7. Copy the 16 character key
+8. Create new secret `UNITY_2FA_KEY` and save the generated key from the previous step
+9. Scan the QR code in your Authenticator app and verify the code.